Socrates of Constantinople: The Historia Ecclesiastica

 The history covers the years 305 to 439, and experts believe it was finished in 439 or soon thereafter, and certainly during the lifetime of Emperor Theodosius II, i.e., before 450.
 The purpose of the history is to continue the work of Eusebius of Caesarea (1.1).
 It relates in simple Greek language what the Church experienced from the days of Constantine to the writer's time.
 Ecclesiastical dissensions occupy the foreground, for when the Church is at peace, there is nothing for the church historian to relate (7.48.7).
 In the preface to Book 5, Socrates defends dealing with Arianism and with political events in addition to writing about the church.

 Socrates' account is in many respects well-balanced.
-He is careful not to use hyperbolic titles when referring to prominent personalities in the church and the government and even criticizes Eusebius for his excessive praises to Emperor Constantine the Great in his Vita Constantini.
+He is careful not to use hyperbolic titles when referring to prominent personalities in the church and the government and he even criticizes Eusebius for his excessive praises to Emperor Constantine the Great in his Vita Constantini.